inrupt/docs-pod-browser/source/login.rst

-   If your Pod is hosted elsewhere (such as ``pod-compat.inrupt.com`` or ``inrupt.net``), click :guilabel:`Sign in with other provider`, enter you Provider, and click :guilabel:`Go`.
+   If your Pod is hosted elsewhere (such as ``pod-compat.inrupt.com`` or ``inrupt.net``), click :guilabel:`Sign in with other provider`, enter your Provider, and click :guilabel:`Go`.

 #.
 Log in to your Solid Identity Provider.